CyrilUO/CyrilUO/README.md

 - 👋 Hi, I’m @CyrilUO
 - 👀 I’m interested in everything related to IT
-- 🌱 I’m currently learning Computater Science degree
+- 🌱 I’m currently learning web and application development
 - 💞️ I’m looking to collaborate on various python - javascript - java - php projects
 - 📫 How to reach me : LinkedIn
-- 😄 AI Enthusiast :
+- 😄 AI Enthusiast

 <!---